GavinMendelGleason/syntactic_versioning/README.md

 # What if Git worked with Programming Languages?

 I use git most days of the week.
-And for the great majority of my commits, this means committing *code*.
+And for the vast majority of my commits, this means committing *code*.

 So why would I say something like *What if Git worked with Programming